 But dear friends, Hawkers Pale Ale may have just convinced me to jump back on the pale ale wagon in a big way!

 I cracked one last night after a fairly intensive shopping session after work.
-You know the kind where you wait outside the change room doors while your partner tries on an array of outfits that you don’t quite know whether to praise or turn down, all the while feeling super uncomfortable in a ladies-only clothing store?
+You know the kind where you wait outside the changing room doors while your partner tries on an array of outfits that you don’t quite know whether to praise or turn down, all the while feeling super uncomfortable in a ladies-only clothing store?
 Yep.
 That kind of shopping session.

 The thing I loved about this beer was the fact it tasted like the love child of an IPA and a pale ale.
 It was bursting with hops, yet it was seriously sessionable.
 In fact, I reckon it tiptoes on XPA territory, while not fully stepping over.